shawnxd/shawnxd.github.io/src/content/posts/2024-07-25-designing-real-time-chat-app.md

 ![Chat System Architecture](/images/chat-app/architecture-diagram.svg)

+> This diagram illustrates the four key layers of our chat system.
+The **Client Layer** is what users interact with.
+The **API Gateway Layer** acts as a secure front door.
+The **Service Layer** contains the core logic for features like chat and presence.
+Finally, the **Data & Infrastructure Layer** handles all storage and real-time communication.

 ### Client Layer
 Contains the user-facing applications across multiple platforms:
 * **Mobile Apps**: iOS and Android native applications